1. Mechanical properties of materials under uniaxial static tension

 1. The concept of linear optical performance and its basic parameters are briefly described.

-When light of different frequencies is incident into the medium at the same time, there is no mutual coupling between the light waves and no new frequency is generated;
+Linear Optical Properties: When light of a single frequency is incident on a transparent medium that does not absorb light, its frequency does not change.
+When light of different frequencies is incident on the medium at the same time, there is no interaction between the light waves and no new frequency is produced.

 2. Try to analyze the feasibility of preparing transparent metal products?